parhamfartoot/BattleShip-Game/README.md

 1. Clone or Download the game from our git repository.
 2. Import the files into your integrated workspace environment.
 3. Navigate to the Battleship.java class, located at `src -> Battleship -> Battleship.java`.
-4. Run as Java Application or `Alt+Shift+X`.
+4. Run as Java Application using `Alt+Shift+X`.

 ---

 How to Play
 ---

-1. Click on the single of two player version of the game.
+1. Click on the single or two player version of the game.
 2. Choose between *small, medium, or large* for the size of the game board.
-3. Player 1 must now place their four on the game board.
+3. Player 1 must now place their four ships on the game board.
 4. i) The following steps depend on the game mode.
-If the two-player version was chosen, it is now Player 2's turn to place their ships.
+If the two-player mode was chosen, it is now Player 2's turn to place their ships.

-   ii) If single-player was chosen, the AI will place its ships randomly.
+   ii) If single-player mode was chosen, the AI will place its ships randomly.
 5. Player 1's turn to attack.
 Do so by clicking on a pin on the top half of the game board.
 If the shot is a miss, the pin will turn yellow.
 If the shot is a hit, the pin will turn red.
 6. Player 2 or AI's turn to attack.
-7. Repeat steps 5 and 6 until a player eliminates the opposing player's ships.
+7. Repeat steps 5 and 6 until one player eliminates the opposing player's ships.

 ---